AdobeDocs/uxp/src/pages/uxp-api/reference-spectrum/index.md

 The choice you make depends on your use case and the stage of development you are in.

 If you are looking for a ready-made Adobe Spectrum-styled UI or are just getting started with programming your UI, we recommend you start your journey with SWC.
-Fall back to Spectrum UXP widgets for the comps that are not available yet.
+Fall back to Spectrum UXP widgets for variants in the comps that are not available yet.
 And use plain HTML elements when they are not available in either.

 However, if you prefer vanilla HTML and don't mind undertaking the efforts of styling, use the HTML elements along with your custom stylesheet.
 In fact, you can build your own custom tags using Web Components.